How to Prevent Water Seepage Through Basement Floors

 Install Vapor Barriers

-Vapor barriers help limit moisture movement from the slab into finished spaces.
+Vapor barriers help limit vapor movement from the slab into finished spaces, but they should not be used as a cover-up for active seepage or recurring wet spots.

 These barriers: